gcobb321/icloud3_v3_docs/docs/chapters/1_installing.md

 ![](..\screens\device\cf-device-list.png)

-## Complete the setup process
+- If you want to review or change the device's individual fields (it's picture for example):

+  - Select the device

+  - Select *Update the Device* Action Command, then click **Submit**.

+  - The *Update Device* screen is displayed.
+See

+    [here]: ../#/chapters/3_devices?id=add-and-update-an-icloud3-device

+    for more information on this screen.

 You have completed all of the steps needed to configure iCloud3.
-Exit back to the HA Devices & services screen.
+Exit back to the *HA Devices & services* screen.

-- Select **Menu**, then click Submit to display to the Configure and *Devices and Sensor*s menu.
+- Select **Menu**, then click **Submit** to display to the Configure and *Devices and Sensor*s menu.
-- Select **Exit**, then click Submit to end the Configuration session.
+- Select **Exit**, then click **Submit** to end the *iCloud3 Configure Session*.

+### iCloud3 Dashboard

+When you end the *iCloud3 Configure Session*:

-The iCloud3 Dashboard will be created and added to the HA Sidebar with a *Cloud* icon and iCloud3 is restarted.
-The devices you added are located and all of the device_tracker and sensor entities are updated.
+- The iCloud3 Dashboard is created and added to the *HA Sidebar* with a *Cloud* icon (see a sample screen below).
+- The devices you added are located.
+- The device_tracker and sensor entities are updated.

 ![](..\screens\dashboard-summary.png)